ClaudioNazareth/registration-service/README.md

 The base path for the endpoins is: **/api/v1**
   - For this application we have:  **/v1/users/register**
+  - You can see more about the api at swagger(payload and return codes)

 ###### I prefer the approach  **post** to **/api/users** but was asked for this test that the endpoint should be **register**